 Who run the world?
 Girls.
 Maybe Beyonce knew it all along.
 The rapid rise of strength sports like powerlifting, weightlifting and Strongman and CrossFit are all due —in large part— to the droves of females who are getting off the elliptical and experiencing how empowering it is to pick up heavy stuff.

-Women are driving the market, turning up everywhere from Gatorade’s new commercial —centered around Serena Williams and her new baby girl — to the 2017 Arnold Sports Festival, which hosted the first-ever Pro Strongwoman event (and command a minimum $10,000 prize).
+Women are driving the market, turning up everywhere from Gatorade commercials—like the one centered around Serena Williams and her baby girl— to the 2017 Arnold Sports Festival, which hosted the first-ever Pro Strongwoman event (and commanded a minimum $10,000 prize).

 “It’s no longer taboo for women to be strong,” said USA Powerlifting Coaching Committee Chairman Matt Gary, whose Supreme Sports Performance & Training (SSPT) gym has held women’s only powerlifting clinics.
 “So many times you have these seminars and clinics and training camps dominated by men.
 We wanted to bring in some rock star women.
 And it sold out in five hours.”

-“I’ve been the coach of some women’s teams,” said Gary, whose wife, Suzanne, is a very accomplished powerlifter.
+“I’ve been the coach of some women’s teams,” said Gary, whose wife, Suzanne, is a multi-time national and world champion powerlifter.

 “They are way more coachable, they don’t have as many egos involved.
 Part of that comes from less testosterone.
 But there’s a lot more women becoming involved in the sport and that’s a really good thing.”

 In weightlifting, women like Morghan King, Sarah Robles and Jenny Arthur —all members of the women’s Olympic team— took center stage in Rio to inspire a new group of females on social media.
 Slowly, they’re garnering sponsorships and notoriety that had once been reserved for males.
-Women want to be like Krissy Mae Cagney and want to lift as much as Kristin Pope.
+Women want to be successful like Krissy Mae Cagney and want to lift as much as Charity Witt.

 CrossFit, which broke major barriers when it held its inaugural CrossFit Games competition and paid men and women the exact same prizes, is one of the driving forces in the female shift.